jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 version of the Java runtime?
 Or the same type system?
 Do we want to build a system like that, where we care?
 No, we don't.
 Why?
 Because it is going to be brittle.
 It is going to be hard to make changes.
-We have to agree with the other person.
+We are going to have to agree with the other person.
 Tomorrow, we are going to have this thing, and everything is going to be different.

 You know: three, two, one.
 We don't do that.
-The Internet does it work that way?
+The Internet, does it work that way?
 No!
 We do not do specific stuff.
 We do general stuff, and we try to be as independent as possible.